-Please contact the Minister of Music if you are interested in participating or would like more information.
+Please contact Jonathan Mueller, Director of Music (firstname.lastname@example.org), if you are interested in participating or would like more information.

-The Adult Choir rehearses on Wednesday evenings, leads worship for festival services and sings for worship 3 to 4 times a month from September through May.
+The Adult Choir rehearses on Wednesday evenings after the mid-week service, leads worship for festival services and sings for worship 3 to 4 times a month from September through May.

-The Handbell Choir rehearses weekly from September through May and plays for worship services 1 to 2 times a month.
+The Handbell Choir rehearses on Monday evenings at 6:00 pm, from September through May, and plays for worship services 1 to 2 times a month.

-The Brass Choir rehearses weekly on Wednesdays and plays for worship services 1 to 2 times a month and for festival service.
+The Brass Choir rehearses weekly on Monday evenings at 7:10 pm, from September through May, and plays for worship services 1 to 2 times a month and for festival services.

-The Family Choir rehearses during December and sings for the early Christmas Eve service.
+The Family Choir convenes annually during December in preparation for the early Christmas Eve Service.

-A variety of Soloists and Ensembles provide vocal, instrumental, piano and organ music throughout the year, most often in the summer months, arranged by the Minister of Music.
+A variety of Soloists and Ensembles provide vocal, instrumental, piano and organ music throughout the year, arranged by the Director of Music.

 St. Paul hosts Concerts and Touring Musical Groups several times a year.

-Other Music Opportunities at St. Paul include singing and caroling for shut-ins, Christmas caroling on the Riverwalk in San Antonio, the Old Fashioned Christmas Dinner, the Wimberley Trail of Lights.
+Other Music Opportunities at St. Paul in the past have included singing and caroling for shut-ins, Christmas caroling on the Riverwalk in San Antonio, the Old-Fashioned Christmas Dinner, the Wimberley Trail of Lights.